 - $500,000 emergency medical transportation coverage

 In addition, you get perks such as luggage loss and delay coverage.
-If you’re a US citizen, your existing conditions will also be covered by Allianz Travel Insurance, provided you meet certain conditions.
+If you’re a US citizen, Allianz Travel Insurance will also cover your existing conditions, provided you meet certain conditions.

 10. AXA Assistance

-AXA Assistance has many plans covering South America travel insurance, such as the Platinum, Gold, and Silver.
+AXA Assistance has many plans covering South American travel insurance, such as Platinum, Gold, and Silver.
 The Gold Plan, being the mid-tiered offering, is suitable for families, students, and business travelers.

 It comes with the following features: